TimRudy/ice-chips-verilog/README.md

 The tests are for documentation and transparency and create a kind of audit trail - that's in addition to their role in correctness!

-The tests are actively Pass/Fail, because they "assert" and they log a failure message if the stated condition is not met.
+The tests give a Pass/Fail result, using an "assert", logging a failure message if the stated condition is not met.
 They are not just doing a demonstration run of the device, with a waveform output.
 See more details in the Validation Contract and in the project code.

-Coverage will continue at the highest standard as the library expands going forward.

 You have to "trust but verify" when scaling up a hardware design from lower-layer components.
+Test coverage will continue at the highest standard as the library expands going forward.

 #### Validation Contract